tejassinkar23/AWS-architecture-using-Pulumi/README.md

 </h1>

 # Infrastructure Architecture
-This project sets up a cloud infrastructure on AWS using Pulumi, an Infrastructure as Code (IaC) tool.
+*This project sets up a cloud infrastructure on AWS using Pulumi, an Infrastructure as Code (IaC) tool.
 The architecture is designed to host a web application running on an EC2 instance with NGINX, and a MySQL database hosted on Amazon RDS.
-The setup also includes necessary networking components and security configurations.
+The setup also includes necessary networking components and security configurations.*

 # Components
 Virtual Private Cloud (VPC):
-A VPC is created to logically isolate the infrastructure within AWS.
+<h1>A VPC is created to logically isolate the infrastructure within AWS.
 The VPC has a CIDR block of 10.0.0.0/16 and supports DNS hostnames and DNS resolution.
-Subnets:
+Subnets:</h1>

 **Public Subnet:**
 *A public subnet is created with a CIDR block of 10.0.4.0/24 within the VPC.
 This subnet is associated with an Internet Gateway to allow inbound and outbound internet access.*